 This interactive training will provide a forum for healthcare professionals to explore unconscious bias and how stereotypes and assumptions can impact clients and patients from diverse and vulnerable backgrounds.
-Participants will engage in both self-awareness exercises that clarify their own frame of reference and learn with and from each other different strategies for cultivating empathy and building cultural humility.
+Participants will engage in self-awareness exercises that clarify their own frame of reference and will learn with and from each other different strategies for cultivating empathy and building cultural humility.

 ABOUT THE PRESENTER